+The title of Notice CP521 is, "Your installment payment".
 The IRS sends Notice CP521 to remind you of your installment agreement payment by check you must make according to a payment agreement you established with them.
 Three possible problems are: 1) you lost the Notice & need the IRS address to mail your payment, 2) you don't agree that you owe the IRS or, 3) you can't make the payment.

 If you agree

 Use the clip-off coupon on the bottom of the Notice CP521 showing the address to send your payment.
 If you lose the Notice you can get the addresses to send payments online.
 You may also make payments electronically.

 If you don't agree that you owe this tax, you need to order your "Account Transcripts" and "Wage and Income Transcripts" for the years or periods at issue.
 Then, with your returns, we can re-construct exactly what led to the assessment.